Professor, Associate Director of the Stony Brook Institute of Engineering-Driven Medicine

 Stony Brook University, Applied Math

-Yuefan Deng is a Professor of Applied Mathematics at Stony Brook University, the Mt.
+Yuefan Deng is a Professor of Applied Mathematics at Stony Brook University and the

 Prof. Deng’s research covers parallel computing, molecular dynamics, Monte Carlo methods,